Dr Tara Stubbs

 Dr. Stubbs continues to write on Moore in particular, and has recently completed an article on Moore and England for a special issue of Modernist Cultures (March 2016), ed.
 David Barnes, on 'New Transatlanticisms'.
 A forthcoming book chapter discusses Moore's preoccupation with 'lyrical lexicons', to be published in an edited collection on Poetry and the Dictionary, ed.
 Andrew Blades and Piers Pennington (2017).

 She is also interested more generally in questions of transatlantic exchange.
-She set up and continue to convene the Oxford English Faculty's 'Transatlantic Literature in Context' seminar, which has been running since 2012.
+She set up and continues to convene the Oxford English Faculty's 'Transatlantic Literature in Context' seminar, which has been running since 2012.
 This has led to an essay collection, to be published with Routledge later in 2016, entitled Navigating the Transnational in Modern American Literature and Culture, co-edited with Doug Haynes and developed from seminar papers given at Oxford (among others).

 Since working for Prof. John Kelly on the Collected Letters of W. B. Yeats in 2007–9 Dr. Stubbs has developed concurrently her interests in W. B. Yeats.
 This has led to several publications, including a chapter on Yeats and the Ghost Club for an edited collection on Irish writers in London, and a book chapter on Yeats and contemporary American poetry and song.
 Together with a forthcoming chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone,my ongoing interests in Yeats have also informed her new longer-term project, a book-length study on the idea of the 'Irish sonnet' within twentieth-century literature entitled provisionally The Irish Sonnet in the Twentieth Century: Revision and Rebellion.